prajna-io/rengu-core/README.md

 # Rengu Content Management System

-The rengu system is used to manage content sets.
-The intent is prove a rich content environment that puts metadata and content search capabilities first in order to support content data analytics.
+The rengu system is a content management system.
+Rengu puts metadata and content search capabilities first in order to support content data analytics.

 The name "rengu" comes from the Japanese word "renku" or "renga", both of which are linked verse poetry forms.
 Ther idea is that content, like renku/renga should be managed as a set of rich, interlinked pieces of information.